njordhov/react-blockstack/README.md

 ## React Hook for Function Components

 The package provides a `useBlockStack` React hook for use in function components.
-It provides access to the Blockstack SDK while implicitly handling the authentication:
+It provides access to the Blockstack SDK and eventually an authenticated user:

     const {userSession, userData, signIn, signOut, person} = useBlockstack()

+Only `userSession` and `signIn` are available before authentication.
+After authentication, `signIn` is null, but there are bindings for `userData`, `signOut` and `person`.

 ### Example

 Here is a react function component that implements an authentication button.
-It handles both signin and logout, adapting the label depending on status and is disabled while authentication is pending:
+It handles both signin and logout, adapting the label depending on status, changing appearance to disabled while authentication is pending:

 ````javascript
 import { useBlockstack } from 'react-blockstack'